frankshearar/Home/NuGet-Cross-Plat-Credential-Plugin-(V2).md

 Additionally, we want to establish trust between the process running restore and the credential provider before running it.

 ### Who is the customers?
-The customers are all users of protected feeds.
-That includes the majority of VSTS/MyGet users.
+The customers are all users of protected feeds, which includes the majority of VSTS/MyGet users.

 ### Solution